Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 Estimated value: Up to 3x voucher value

-Goldsmiths is generally reasonably-priced and competitive for branded items.
-Depending on the item, it can be 3x face value of Clubcard vouchers in many cases.
-But you may find cheaper elsewhere, so do a price comparison (see the MegaShopBot) before converting.
+Goldsmiths is generally reasonably-priced and competitive for branded items but you may find cheaper elsewhere, so do a price comparison (see the MegaShopBot) before converting.

 When we checked a high-end Vivienne Westwood ladies' watch, it was priced similarly online.
 But a cheaper mens' Tommy Hilfiger watch was about £10 less elsewhere.
 You may find branded items cheaper elsewhere, but it's still worthwhile if you're spending at Goldsmiths anyway.